-During 2018, we formally commenced a restructuring plan Accelerate 2020 ("the Plan"), to leverage technology and system investments and organizational changes.
-The goal of the Plan is to further simplify and automate processes and tasks, reduce complexity and management layers, consolidated facilities and focus on key long-term growth areas by further leveraging technology and structural improvements.
+During 2018, we formally commenced a restructuring plan Accelerate 2020 ("the A2020 Plan"), to leverage technology and system investments and organizational changes.
+The goals of the Plan are to further simplify and automate processes and tasks, reduce complexity and management layers, consolidated facilities and focus on key long-term growth areas by further leveraging technology and structural improvements.
 During 2020, we expanded the Plan for additional costs and savings to further leverage the technology and structural improvements.
-Following the establishment of the separate Institutional Plan, we now expect that the restructuring activities will be completed by the end of 2022, with total anticipated costs of \$255 million (\$195 million after tax), or \$0.67 per diluted share, over this period of time, when revised for continuing operations.
-Costs are expected to be primarily cash expenditures for severance costs and some facility closure costs relating to team reorganizations.
-Actual costs may vary from these estimates depending on actions taken.
+We completed the plan with actual costs of \$254 million (\$198 million after tax), or \$0.69 per diluted share.

-We recorded restructuring charges of \$5.3 million (\$6.2 million after tax) or \$0.02 per diluted share in 2021.
-The liability related to the Plan was \$32.7 million as of the end of the year.
-We have recorded \$244.5 million (\$190.0 million after tax), or \$0.66 per diluted share, of cumulative restructuring charges under the Plan.
+We recorded restructuring charges of \$9.9 million (\$8.4 million after tax) or \$0.03 per diluted share, \$5.3 million (\$6.2 million after tax) or \$0.02 per diluted share and \$41.8 million (\$33.0 million after tax) or \$0.11 per diluted share in 2022, 2021 and 2020, respectively.
+Of these expenses, \$0.3 million (\$0.2 million after tax) or less than \$0.01 per diluted share during 2020 is recorded in other (income) expense and related to pension settlements and curtailments.
+The liability related to the Plan was \$18.1 million and \$32.7 million as of December 31, 2022 and 2021, respectively.
+We have recorded \$254.4 million (\$198.4 million after tax), or \$0.69 per diluted share, of cumulative restructuring charges under the Plan.
 The majority of the pretax charges represent net cash expenditures which are expected to be paid over a period of a few months to several quarters which continue to be funded from operating activities.

-The Plan has delivered \$300 million of cumulative cost savings with estimated annual cost savings of \$315 million in continuing operations by 2022.
+The Accelerate 2020 Plan has delivered \$315 million of cumulative cost savings.